UselessGuru/MultiPoolMiner/README.md

 # This is the home of the MultiPoolMiner beta versions
 https://github.com/MultiPoolMiner/MultiPoolMiner

+## Changelog Version 3.4.0 Beta 2

+### Breaking changes

+**Parameter '-UseDeviceNameForStatsFileNaming' in no longer valid** This will trigger all Benchmarks to be re-executed (unless you were running MPM with '-UseDeviceNameForStatsFileNaming:true' already)

+#### Core changes
+- Web dashboard: Added algorithm information to device status
+- Removed code for '-UseDeviceNameForStatsFileNaming'

+#### Miner Changes
+- Updated AMD_NVIDIA-GminerEquihash_v1.45
+- Updated AMD_NVIDIA-NanoMiner_v1.3.3
+- Updated NVIDIA-CryptoDredge_v0.20.1

 ## Changelog Version 3.4.0 Beta 1

-### Breaking changes
-**Parameter '-UseDeviceNameForStatsFileNaming:false' will be removed in 3.4.0** **'-UseDeviceNameForStatsFileNaming:true will be enforced**

-This will trigger all Benchmarks to be re-executed (unless you were running MPM with '-UseDeviceNameForStatsFileNaming:true' already)

 #### Core changes
 - API: updated to version 0.93; added '/alldevices'